umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 ## User group permissions for transfers and restores

-A feature on Umbraco Cloud is the possibility to control which users have access to transferring and restoring content and media on your Umbraco Cloud project.
+On Umbraco Cloud, it is possible to control which users have access to transferring and restoring content and media on your Umbraco Cloud project.

 This can be done when creating a new User Group or when editing an existing group.